ehrpg/qstar/docs/index.md

 ### Free Actions

-A game master may also decide that something takes so little time, that it does not count towards the player's amount of actions in that round.
+A game master may also decide that something takes so little time, that it does not count towards the players amount of actions in that round.
 These actions are called **free actions**.
 For example, the game master may decide that letting go of a ledge takes no time and is thus a **free action**.

 ### Reactions